GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

   content((rel: (0.2, 0.2), to: "d.mid"), s[$j$])
   content((3, 0), s[$sqrt(2)$])
 }), numbering: none)
-A controlled-Z gate (CZ) can be implemented using a single tensor connecting both qubits, demonstrating how entangling operations create shared virtual bonds in the tensor network.
-If you do not believe it, we can easily verify this equality with OMEinsum:
+The controlled-Z gate (CZ) admits a remarkably simple tensor network representation as a single rank-4 tensor.
+This symmetric implementation reveals that CZ is its own inverse and demonstrates how entangling gates create shared virtual indices.

+*Verification*: We can confirm this identity using OMEinsum:

 ```julia
 julia> reshape(ein"ij->ijij"([1 1; 1 -1]), 4, 4)